-In order to ensure that the principles of natural justice are followed, the Bill: (a) requires mandatory issue of notices to the person against whom proceedings are being initiated; (b) grants an opportunity of being heard; and (c) allows the right of appeal to the Income-tax Appellate Tribunal, the jurisdictional High Court and the Supreme Court on substantial questions of law.
+In order to ensure that the principles of natural justice are followed, the Bill: (a) requires the mandatory issue of notices to the person against whom proceedings are being initiated; (b) grants an opportunity of being heard, and (c) allows the right of appeal to the Income-tax Appellate Tribunal, the jurisdictional High Court and the Supreme Court on substantial questions of law.

 The Bill protects from penalty and prosecution persons holding foreign accounts that may not have been reported out of oversight or ignorance and in which the maximum balance is up to INR500,000 (INR five hundred thousand) during the financial year.

-The Bill also proposes to amend Prevention of Money Laundering Act (“PMLA”), 2002, to include the offence of tax evasion under the Bill as a scheduled offence under PMLA.
+The Bill also proposes to amend the Prevention of Money Laundering Act (“PMLA”), 2002, to include the offence of tax evasion under the Bill as a scheduled offence under PMLA.

-Although the Bill is a positive move, it is unlikely that persons resident in India will come forward to declare their foreign assets under the Bill for fear of retribution.
+Although the Bill is a positive move, it is unlikely that person resident in India will come forward to declare their foreign assets under the Bill for fear of retribution.
 Therefore, the Bill and the IT Act should give specific directions to the tax authorities not to unnecessarily harass in future assessment years any person who makes a disclosure under the Bill.

 Additionally, the Bill should also cover Indian tax residents who may be living or otherwise domiciled abroad.
 The coverage of tax residents in India may also bring within the fold expatriates who are legitimately in India on long-term work permits.
 An exception should be made for this category of assesses.

-For successful recovery of black money, the availability of reliable information of foreign assets and evidence will remain critical.
+For the successful recovery of black money, the availability of reliable information on foreign assets and evidence will remain critical.
 In our view, the ITA will have to fall back on the provisions contained in the Double Taxation Avoidance Agreements and the Tax Information Exchange Agreements that India has with a number of countries.
 Although there is greater willingness on the part of many jurisdictions to exchange information under these agreements, whether information for past years when no agreement was in place will be made available is unclear.
 Generally speaking, information relating to past years is shared only if specific names and identities of offenders are provided.
 It does not seem that the existing road blocks in this respect will get removed by the proposed Bill.